SC5/sc5-styleguide/README.md

 ### Inserted markup

-In the markup you can insert markup of the other sections by reffering to its section number.
-The markup of the reffered section will be inserted into the curent one.
+In the markup you can insert markup of the other sections by referring to its section number.
+The markup of the referred section will be inserted into the current one.
 All the `{$modifiers}` will be ignored.
 Nested insert also works.

 ```js
 // List